LewisIsWorking/PathWarsWiki/Writerside/topics/DF-fame-tracker.md

 Every time you gain fame, you gain the same number of prestige points.

-When you spend Prestige Points, your fame doesn't go down.
+When you spend Prestige Points, your fame does not go down.

 Completing some missions will give you X number of prestige points.